Create a Derived Data Source

-- native workspaces have been configured by an Application Admin.
+- project workspaces have been configured by an Application Admin.

-- data has been written back to a native workspace.
+- data has been written back to a project workspace.

 Compliance Requirement: Users can only WRITE to specified locations in Dev, and these users need to share this data with other Dev users.